 Cannabis has been an illegal drug in most countries for decades.
-But this often-controversial plant is starting to gain some positive publicity, particularly in the medical world.
+But this often controversial plant is starting to gain some positive publicity, particularly in the medical world.
 The recent legalizations have enabled researchers to study the plant and understand it better.
 While cannabis may be gaining popularity as a medicinal plant, its use as a remedy is not new.
 Traditional societies used cannabis to treat various diseases and health conditions.
 While there is a lot of interest in cannabis, research on its medicinal potential is still limited.

 Increased legalization has made it possible for cannabis users to plant their weed.
 You can now buy cheap marijuana seeds in 2020 and plant them at home without fear of being arrested.
 That is, of course, if it is already legal in your state.
-Many people self-medicate with cannabis and do not use it as conventional treatment.
+Many people self-medicate with cannabis and do not use it as a conventional treatment.
 Evidence indicates that cannabis can help treat epilepsy, relieve pain, and manage stress and anxiety.

 Chemical Profile of Cannabis

 Cannabis contains about 100 terpene phenolic compounds called phytocannabinoids.
 Cannabidiol (CBD) and tetrahydrocannabinol (THC) are the most abundant and most researched phytocannabinoids.

 THC is highly psychotropic and is what causes the ‘high’ effect people associate with marijuana.
 But that is not the only effect THC has on the body.
 It is also responsible for many pharmacological effects such as appetite stimulation, analgesia, hypothermia, and emotional and cognitive changes.
 CBD is not psychoactive but plays a critical role in behavior modulation.

 1. Anxiolytic Effects